GSA-TTS/identity-dev-docs/_pages/production.md

 **When you have the components required, follow these steps to create your production configuration app:**

-1. [Create a new app on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Dashboard.
+1. [Create a new app on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Portal.
 Select “Apps” from the top right menu, then select the “Create a new app” button.

 2. Select “YES” for production configuration - this configuration is for a production app.